Nic-Wallace/killer-cats/README.md

 - As a new site user, I would like to have instructions, so that I can play the game with ease.
 - As a new site user, I would like to have clear choices, so that I can make informed decisions at each level.
-- As a new site user, I would like to be informed of incorrect input, so that I can answer correctly.
 - As a new site user, I would like to have the option to retry the game when I fail, so that I can finish the game without having to run the program again.

 ### Returning Site Users